Staked HYPE (STHYPE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Staked HYPE Historical Price

-According to the latest data gathered on Staked HYPE live price page, the current price of Staked HYPE is 20.03USD.
-The circulating supply of Staked HYPE(STHYPE) is 8.72M STHYPE , giving it a market capitalization of $174.71M.
+According to the latest data gathered on Staked HYPE live price page, the current price of Staked HYPE is 21.52USD.
+The circulating supply of Staked HYPE(STHYPE) is 11.57M STHYPE , giving it a market capitalization of $248.96M.

 The Staked HYPE Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of STHYPE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.